-Net Implied TCE is calculated as follows: Net BSI for the period (i.e. gross BSI less 5% commission) plus \$1,000/day for assumed TCE platform premium.
-Scrubber benefit is calculated based on an assumed 200 sailing days, 25 tons per day fuel consumption, and fuel spread of \$120/ton.
-Illustrative TCE does not assume any contribution (+/-) from cargoes or hedging.
+- Net Implied TCE is calculated as follows: Net BSI for respective period (i.e. gross BSI less 5% assumed commission) plus \$1,000/day for assumed TCE platform premium and an assumed scrubber TCE benefit basis fuel spread of \$120/MT.
+Scrubber benefit is calculated on the basis of an assumed 200 sailing days and 25 ton per day fuel consumption. - Adj.

-Adj.
 EBITDA is calculated as Net Revenue (i.e. Net Implied TCE multiplied by ownership days less 5% in total assumed scheduled/unscheduled offhire) less OPEX and G&A (which are basis Eagle's FY20 per ship per day figures).
-EPS figures are proforma for shares to be issued in connection with recent vessel purchases.

-[•] Figures are basis fleet count of 53 ships including all pending sale and purchase transactions.
+EPS figures are proforma for shares to be issued in connection with recent vessel purchases. - Figures are basis fleet count of 52 ships including all pending sale and purchase transactions.
 Please refer to the "Owned Fleet" slide in the appendix for further details.